valkey-io/valkey-rfc/ValkeyProxy.md

 ## Design Considerations  (Required)

-1. All Valkey commands should be supported
+1. Support all existing Valkey commands

-2. Provide a connection pool to facilitate client connection
-3. Proxy can automatically handle the primary/replica switchover mode, and the customer is not aware of it
+2. Shield the functional/API differences between cluster mode and primary-replica mode, so that clients do not need to care about the underlying operating mode when using it.

+3. Support multi-tenant mode

-4. Primary/replica mode and cluster mode support multi-tenant
+4. Support multi-database mode even server runs as cluster mode

+5. By using Proxy, clients have no perception for server failover, slot migration, adding/removing server nodes, proxy nodes and other exceptions.

-5. Support all Valkey commands to count the time consumption in memory: min/max/avg/p95/p99
+6. Support some enhancement proxy commands to count the time consumption or high CPU cost in memory: min/max/avg/p95/p99

-6. Multi-database support in cluster mode
+7. Support audit log and reading/writing separation features

+8. Provide a connection pool to facilitate client connection

-7. For the customer's persistent connection, the proxy will not actively disconnect, but only returns the error message; If the client is disconnected, the connection will be disconnected immediately
+9. For the customer's persistent connection, the proxy will not actively disconnect, but only returns the error message; If the client is disconnected, the connection will be disconnected immediately

-8. Support CLIENT LIST command aggregate return: return the client of all proxy nodes
+10. Support CLIENT LIST etc commands aggregate return: return the client of all proxy nodes

-9. Some commands such as set and zset are supported for aggregation processing across slot cluster connections
+11. Some commands such as set and zset are supported for aggregation processing across slot cluster connections

 ## Specification